laktek/punch-blog/posts/1970-01-01-lets-start.markdown

 Punch-blog uses [Prism.js](http://prismjs.com/) for automatic syntax highlighting.
 There are several other nifty features like that on Punch-blog.
 Here's a full list:

-* Preview your post, as you write it.
+* Preview posts, as you write them.
 * Easily publish to Amazon S3.
-* Pretty URLs for permalinks (configurable).
+* Pretty URLs for permalinks (no .html, configurable).
 * Responsive, customizable theme based on [HTML5Boilerplate](html5boilerplate.com) & [320andup framework](https://github.com/malarkey/320andup/).
-* Load fonts from mulitple soruces with [WebFonts Loader](https://github.com/typekit/webfontloader).
+* Load fonts from multiple sources with [WebFonts Loader](https://github.com/typekit/webfontloader).
 * Easily configure Google Analytics, Tweet button & Disqus comments.
 * Highlighting the current page link.
 * Post archives by tags.